yuvaldori/gigaspaces-wiki-jekyll/xap102/scala-exemplary-project.markdown

 ---
 layout: post102
-title:  Exemplary Project
+title:  Example Project
 categories: XAP102
 parent: scala.html
 weight: 600
 ---

+{% summary %}{% endsummary %}

+# Overview

-There has been created a project that shows how certain features of XAP Scala can be used in real project and how Scala and Java code might be integrated.
+Here is an example project that shows how XAP Scala can be used in a real project and how Scala and Java code might be integrated.

-# <a name="openspaces_maven_plugin_project"/>OpenSpaces Maven plugin project
+#  OpenSpaces Maven plugin project

-The project is based on a template project of `basic` type from the `OpenSpaces Maven plugin`.
-Obviously, a few changes were introduced:
+The project is based on a template project of `basic` type from the `XAP Maven plugin`.
+A few changes were introduced:

-- `Common` module, which implements spaces classes, has been rewritten in Scala and takes advantage of constructor based properties.
+- `Common` module, which implements Space classes,  written in Scala and takes advantage of constructor based properties.
-- A new module - `verifier` - has been created.
-It uses a class with constructor based properties and predicate based queries to obtain objects from space.
+- A new module - `verifier` was introduced.
+It uses a class with constructor based properties and predicate based queries to obtain objects from Space.
-- Build process of `common` and `verifier` modules has been modified to handle Scala and mixed Java/Scala modules, respectively.
+- Build process of `common` and `verifier` modules was modified to handle Scala and mixed Java/Scala modules, respectively.

-# <a name="build_run"/>Build & run
+#  Build & run

 ## Requirements
 1. JDK in version at least 1.6 is required to build the project.